Hydration in the Cold of Winter

 With all of this in mind, it’s obviously important to first and foremost do everything you can to stay warm when temperatures are cold.
 For the most part, much of this comes down to our behavior – to being prepared and having the right gear if you’re planning to head out and exercise in the cold.
 Investing in the right clothing is obviously the first place to start – a high quality and tight wicking base next to the skin, an insulating wool over that, high loft materials for extra warmth as another layer of defense, and a final barrier to stop the wind on top.
 Add to that gloves, a good neck gaiter, something to cover your face and create a barrier to help maintain moisture lost through breathing, good head protection and booties to keep your feet warm.
 Also, instead of putting air activated toe and hand warmers around your feet and hands, try putting them next to your chest and see if that “Hunting Response” works for you.

 Beyond the right clothing, it’s just as important to focus on your food and hydration in the winter as it is anytime of the year with some subtle differences.
 First and foremost, realize that your need for carbohydrate at any given intensity is probably going to be higher when it’s cold.
 So don’t forget to eat and to bring those simple sugars outdoors with you.
 Next, just because you may not sense that you are losing a lot of fluid or you may not feel that you need to drink, making sure you stay on top of your hydration, especially with something warm.
 It’s a lot easier to keep your core temperature up from the inside out than it is from the outside in, so having an insulated bottle and keeping some warm hydration product can be a small but significant thing.
-This is one of the main reasons we decided to develop our Matcha and Lemon Exercise Hydration Drink Mix.
+Our Hydration Drink Mixes can be served hot to help with this.
 We wanted something to use on those cold days that would taste good hot and that would remind us to bring something hot out with us that had some calories and electrolytes.
-Additionally all our Sport Hydration Flavors can be consumed warm.
 Finally, use common sense.
 Sometimes it’s best to just stay indoors and go to the gym, get on a treadmill, or ride the trainer.
 Be smart out there and use your head.
 In cold weather, it’s really our best tool.

 For more on the topic, check out the references below: